 Divided plates help ease anxiety, as do small portions.
 It can help to present the food as snacks, using a snack plate or small tea plate.

 Food exploration- Start to encourage eating, or at least food exploration.
 Have the learner look at the food, touch the food, touch it to their face, give a kiss, give a lick, take a bite, chew, and swallow.
+This resource on sensory touch can offer more information and strategies to support tactile exploration.

 There are 27 steps to eating from being in the same room as the food, to chewing and swallowing it.
 This makes learning to eat new foods challenging.